 Grand Prix motos traditionally take place on a Sunday with Saturday allocated for timed practice and qualification heats to determine who wins pole position.
 The classification from the heat determines the entry order into the gate.
 Although the riders start the motos in one single line the best qualifiers from the 20 minute Saturday race get first pick of positions in the starting gate for Sunday, giving them an advantage in the often frantic and tight first corners.

-Although predominantly a European based championship, this year the Grand Prix series travel to Qatar, Thailand, Brazil, Argentina and the USA.
-At the end of the season there is the traditional ‘Motocross of Nations’, (now reaching its 70th edition with the 2016 event due to be staged in Maggiora, Italy), where the three fastest riders from each country compete under their flag.
+At the end of the season there is the traditional ‘Motocross of Nations’, (now reaching its 75th edition with the 2022 event due to be staged in Michigan, USA), where the three fastest riders from each country compete under their flag.
 While this meeting is not part of the world championship it remains one of the most prestigious occasions on the calendar that is hugely popular with fans and riders alike, attracting crowds near the 80,000 mark.